Media Convergence Definition, Example Types & Elements

 Importance of Models of Communication

 Communication models are essential tools for understanding communication processes.
 It presents detailed information regarding the communication process and illustrates the flow of information.
 Therefore, they have a tremendous positive impact on the research by introducing many conceptual frameworks of communication processes.
 Additionally, the model introduces the elements of the communication process.
 Furthermore, the communication model provides tips on how communicators can communicate effectively.
-They represent the barrier or noise that obstacles the process of communication.
+They represent the barrier or noise that obstructs the process of communication.
 They also explain the complexities of the communication system.
 Finally, these 3 types of communication models propose improving the communication process to avoid conflict.

 Linear Interactive and Transactional Models of Communication

 1. Linear Model: The linear communication model simplifies the process into a one-way flow from sender to receiver.
 Here, the sender encodes a message, which is then transmitted through a channel to the receiver, who decodes it.
-Feedback is minimal, it does not present at all, and there's little room for interaction or dialogue.
+Feedback is minimal, it is not present at all, and there’s little room for interaction or dialogue.
 This model is akin to a broadcast, where information is sent without much expectation of response or engagement.

 3. Transactional Model: The transactional model sees communication as a complex, ongoing process influenced by various factors.
 Here, communication is simultaneous, with both parties acting as sender and receiver.
 Messages are not merely transmitted but co-created through interaction and negotiation.
 Context, culture, and personal experiences shape the meaning of messages, which are subject to interpretation and reinterpretation based on the perspectives of both parties.